PixeliGer/OrbitOPL-Toolbox/README.md

 - **Whole library:** top-right **⋮ → Convert all PS2 ISOs to ZSO**.

 You can choose to delete the original `.iso` after a successful conversion.

+Need to go the other way?
+Per-game actions let you undo a conversion:

+- **⋮ → Convert to ISO** — decompresses a PS2 `.zso` back to a plain `.iso`.
+- **⋮ → Convert to BIN/CUE** — converts a PS1 `.vcd` back to `.bin`/`.cue`.

+These "convert back" actions are per-game only — there's no library-wide bulk version.

 ## 6. Configure a game